openshift/training/beta-4-setup.md

           }
         },

-As `joe` scale your application up to three replicas by setting your Replication Controller's `replicas` value to 3.
+`*

-    osc get rc
+As `joe` scale your application up to three instances using the `osc resize`
-    CONTROLLER       CONTAINER(S)   REPLICAS
+command:

-    ruby-example-1   ruby-example   1
+    osc resize --replicas=3 rc/ruby-example-1

 Wait a few seconds and you should see your application scaled up to 3 pods.

-    osc get pods
+    osc get pods | grep -v "example"
     POD                    IP          CONTAINER(S) ...
 STATUS  CREATED
     ruby-example-3-6n19x   10.1.0.27   ruby-example ...
 Running 2 minutes
     ruby-example-3-pfga3   10.1.0.26   ruby-example ...
 Running 18 minutes